VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Experiment

 \subsection{Real Scenario}

-As shown in Figure \ref{variations_comparison}, EV.Echo, SV.Speed and SV.Elder cause the most severe performance degradation for most models.
-Scores of some models drop from over 80 in the control group to below 40 in these subsets, indicating that speech rate variation and acoustic echo are the most challenging perturbations for current LALMs.
-However, CV-related interferences (e.g., CV.Gram.Err, CV.Mispron) have relatively mild impacts.
-Some models (e.g., Mimo-Audio, StepAudio2Mini) show small score gaps between these subsets and the control group, suggesting models are more tolerant of “content-level flaws” than “speech/environment-level physical perturbations”.
+As shown in Figure \ref{variations_comparison}, EV.Echo, SV.Speed, and SV.Elder cause the most severe performance degradation for most models.
+For instance, the score of GLM-4-Voice drops from over 80 in the control group to below 40 under these conditions, indicating that speaker specificity and acoustic echo remain the most challenging perturbations for current LALMs.
+In contrast, content-level variations such as CV.Gram.Err and CV.Mispron exhibit relatively mild impacts.
+Models including Qwen3-Omni and Fun-Audio-Chat show only small score gaps between these subsets and the control group, suggesting models are more tolerant of “content-level flaws” than “speech/environment-level physical perturbations.”